Community of Transplant Scientists (COTS)

-- Outstanding Questions in Transplantation Research will be used as a platform for AJT mini-reviews to summarize and extend the discussion begun in the forum.
+Outstanding Questions in Transplantation Research will be used as a platform for AJT mini-reviews to summarize and extend the discussion begun in the forum.

-- Actively participate in planning ITS 2021 now planned for October 2021 in the San Diego area.
+	- Actively participate in planning ITS 2022 now planned for September 2022 in the Los Angeles area.

 	- Submit proposals for basic science AND Translational symposia for ATC 2023.